zauTT/test-2-mcp/README.md

-# Weather MCP Server 🌤️
+# Weather & Crypto MCP Server 🌤️ ₿

-A simple Model Context Protocol (MCP) server that provides weather data from OpenWeatherMap API.
-This project demonstrates how to build an MCP server that enables AI assistants like Claude to answer weather-related questions.
+A Model Context Protocol (MCP) server that provides weather data from OpenWeatherMap API and cryptocurrency prices from CoinGecko API.
+This project demonstrates how to build an MCP server that enables AI assistants like Claude to answer weather and crypto-related questions.

 ## 🎯 What This Does

-This project creates a bridge between Claude and real-world weather data:
+This project creates a bridge between Claude and real-world data:
 - You ask: "What's the weather in Paris?"
+- Or: "What's the Bitcoin price?"
-- Claude uses the MCP server to fetch real-time weather data
+- Claude uses the MCP server to fetch real-time data
-- You get a natural language answer with current conditions
+- You get a natural language answer with current information

 ## 📁 Project Structure

 ```
-weather-mcp/
+weather-crypto-mcp/
 ├── src/
 │   ├── __init__.py        # Package initialization
-│   ├── server.py          # MCP server (provides weather tools)
+│   ├── server.py          # MCP server (provides weather & crypto tools)
 │   └── client.py          # Terminal client (asks questions)
 ├── requirements.txt       # Python dependencies
 ├── .env.example          # Environment variables template